woj-tek/petozoltan.github.io/_drafts/clean_code_metaphysics.md

-Hard to spread CC.
+# Why is it hard to convince programmers about clean code?

 The deeper reasons.

 ## Two Types of Programmers